adarshb07/GitUser-Insight/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by Adarsh Bhardwaj.

 ## License